rapid7/insightconnect-plugins/plugins/manage_engine_service_desk/help.md

 #### Edit Request

-This action allows you to update the request by using the unique request ID.
+Update the given request.
 At least one parameter other than Request ID is required.
 In every parameter containing `ID` and `Name` fields please provide only one or the other.

 ##### Input